dOrgTech/werule-web/werule_new.md

       });
     }

-    // THE FIX: Process `callDatas` to handle both String and Blob types. final rawCallDatas = data['callDatas'] as List<dynamic>? ?? [];
+    final rawCallDatas = data['callDatas'] as List<dynamic>? ?? [];
     final List<String> processedCallDatas = [];
     for (final item in rawCallDatas) {
       if (item is String) {
         processedCallDatas.add(item);
       } else if (item is Blob) {
-        // A Blob from Firestore contains raw bytes.
-Convert them to a hex string.
-        // The bytesToHex function from web3dart's crypto utility is perfect for this. processedCallDatas.add(bytesToHex(item.bytes, include0x: true));
+        processedCallDatas.add(bytesToHex(item.bytes, include0x: true));
       }
     }